our experts

 “One of the things I always loved most about being a trainer is sharing information that would allow teachers to better themselves and also better support their students and their families,” Lewis said.
 “I feel like with this position, I may not be directly training people, but I’m still part of sharing the crucial information.
 Through Continued, I can do that on a much grander scale and reach many more people.”

-Lewis lives in Bryant, Arkansas, with her husband and their dog and cat.
-As members of various Jeep clubs, they enjoy riding trails in the national forests.
-She also collects snow globes, enjoys reading, and travels to the beach as often as she can.
+Lewis lives in Bryant, Arkansas, with her husband and dog.
+They enjoy riding trails in the national forests in their Jeep.
+She also enjoys reading and camping, and she travels to the beach as often as she can.

 Related Posts: